hejian991/kafka-scala/README.md

 # Scala Kafka

+## Why?

-Some nicer abstractions for Kafka and also future proofing once the API moves into Java from Scala
+I wanted some nicer abstractions for working with Apache Kafka

+This will also future proof once the API moves into Java from Scala

 # Producer